pranay2063/Algorithms/InterviewPreparation/FlipkartMC/README.md

 **14. Tic Tac Toe Game**

     Design and build tic tac toe game.
 The code should be up and running.
 It should be scalable to multi-users and nXn grid.

+**15. Two player multiple ships game**

+    1. Machine Coding:
+        Two players, two field; and have multiple ships located in their fields.
+They are guessing each others ship position and        hitting.
+        Tell who wins first.
+Design maintainable code which can incorporate future change.

+    2. Discussion on Design of previous code.
+        A lot of new use cases to handle.
+        Explain your design.
+        How will you deal with new changes in problem statements.